spack/spack/lib/spack/docs/build_settings.rst

 ``read``, ``write``, and ``group`` control the package permissions.
 These attributes can be set per-package, or for all packages under ``all``.
-If permissions are set under ``all`` and for a specific package, the package settings take precedence.
+If permissions are set under ``all`` and for a specific package, the package-specific settings take precedence.

 The ``read`` and ``write`` attributes take one of ``user``, ``group``, and ``world``.